-The TYNDP Vision 3 scenario (equivalent to the Central Case study) uses the IEA 450 forecast which has higher fuel prices than the New Policies forecast.
-It should be noted that the ENTSO-E studies associated with the TYNDP 2014 can be more limited than the detailed modelling approach we have undertaken here.
+It should be noted that ENTSO-E also produce studies associated with projects such as the second North South interconnector.
+The studies assessed under the TYNDP process can be more limited than the detailed modelling approach we have undertaken here.
 For example, the ENTSO-E studies may not take into account operational changes such as the change in the amount of must run units required which, as seen earlier, can be a significant portion of the reduction in electricity costs.